 - 1.)
 Presentation by the Project Manager on the 'Mammal of The Year' of 2015 in the National History Museum in Budapest on 27/3/2015.
 (Refer to Annexes E9/1-E9/2 of IR) - 2.)
-Presentation by the Project Manager in the "Ürgekutatás Konferencia" organised in the frame of "The mammal of the year 2015, the souslik." events during the year: The project took part in the organization of the final scientific conference of the event on 03/11/2015 at Budapest Zoo (FANK) (Refer to Annex E8/5 of MTR1). - 3.)
+Presentation by the Project Manager in the "Ürgekutatás Konferencia" organised in the frame of "The mammal of the year 2015, the souslik." events during the year: The project took part in the organization of the final scientific conference of the event on 03/11/2015 at Budapest Zoo (FANK) (Refer to Annex E8/5 of MTR1).

+- 3.)
 The project participated at the final closing event, the "Ürgegála" 13-16/11/2015 at Natural History Museum (MTM) where the project appeared with the didactic materials for children (Refer to Annex E8/6 of MTR1). - 4.)
-Presentation by Project Technical Coordinator at the VI.th Bird Protection Conference (VI.
+Presentation by Project Technical Coordinator at the VIth Bird Protection Conference (VI.
 Madárvédelmi Konferencia) on 18/11/2015 (Refer to Annexes E8/7- E8/8 of MTR1). - 5.)
 Presentation of the project work by the Project Manager in the 10th Hungarian Conservation Biological Conference (X. MTBK at Mórahalom, on 1-3/4/2016.
-BEKE introduced the activities regarding the protection of C. cricetus and presented a poster regarding the project-related activities (Refer to Annexes E8/11-E8/12 MTR1).
+BEKE introduced the activities regarding the protection of C. cricetus and presented a poster regarding the project-related activities (Refer to Annexes E8/11-E8/12 MTR1). - 6.)
+BEKE participated at the 9th International Conference on Biodiversity Research in Daugavpils, on 26-28/04/2017 with two posters with the results of the project, regarding the situation of C. cricetus in Hungary and the phylogeographic research of S. citellus.
+(Refer to Annex E8/6 of MTR2) - 7.)
 Abstracts were submitted and 4 were selected for presentation at the 11th Hungarian Conservation Biological Conference (XI.
-MTBK at Eger in 11/2017) Public events:
+MTBK at Eger in 11/2017) (Annexes E8/3-E8/4). - 8.)
+The project was presented in the INQUA-HABCOM workshop in May 2018 'Ground squirrels on the march: expansion and speciation in the Quaternary of the Circum-Pontic area and surroundings', where 3 presentation were performed regarding the scientific results of the preparatory actions (A1, A2) of the project.